TosbackCgusBridge-Bot/CGUs-versions/Mattel/Privacy Policy.md

 *   Careers
 *   Corporate
+*   Corporate Contacts
 *   Newsroom
-*   Toy Store Locations

 For the Collector

 *   Barbie® Signature
 *   Hot Wheels® Collectors
+*   Toy Store Locations

+Helpful Links

 *   Customer Service

-Helpful Links

 *   Recall Information
 *   Modern Slavery Act Transparency Statement
-*   Submit Product Ideas
 *   Terms &.
 Conditions

 Follow Mattel

 *   Updated Privacy Statement
 *   Cookies &.
 Technologies
+*   Do Not Sell My Personal Information (ADCHOICES)
 *   © 2020 Mattel.
 All Rights Reserved

 Do you want to continue?
 You are about to visit a website that operates under a separate privacy policy and other terms.